 Ms. Hagner has traveled extensively in England, Italy, Sicily, and Germany.
 She graduated from the Fleet Business School and attended Southern High School.
 Judy has been married for 42 years and has two grown children.

-Jeffrey A. Kelly is the Executive Director of the Maryland Alcohol and Tobacco Commission (ATC), the State regulatory and enforcement agency of Maryland’s alcohol and tobacco industries.
-Prior to his role with the ATC, Jeff was the Director of the Field Enforcement Division for the Comptroller of Maryland.
+Jeffrey A. Kelly is the Executive Director of the Maryland Alcohol, Tobacco, & Cannabis Commission (ATCC), the State regulatory and enforcement agency of Maryland’s alcohol, tobacco, and cannabis industries.
+Prior to his role with the ATCC, Jeff was the Director of the Field Enforcement Division for the Comptroller of Maryland.
 Until January 1, 2021, the Field Enforcement Division was Maryland’s regulator and enforcement agency for the alcohol, tobacco, and motor fuel industries.
-Since January 2021, the regulatory and enforcement responsibility for alcohol and tobacco resides within the ATCC.
+Since 2021, the regulatory and enforcement responsibility for alcohol and tobacco resides within the ATCC.
 As of July 1, 2023, the authority of the ATCC expanded to include the enforcement of the unlicensed and illicit cannabis market.

 Preceding his appointment to Director in 2008 by Comptroller Peter Franchot, Jeff served as the Deputy Director and as a field supervisor.
 Before joining the Office of the Comptroller, he was a member of the Anne Arundel County Police Department where he retired as the Executive Officer of the Western District.
 In total, Jeff’s career in public safety spans over 40 years.